Bosch-0/Project-Muggle/README.md

 ## 🌌 Bitcoin Core Design system(s)
-A design system has many definitions though we think the Nielsen Norman Group's definition below is spot on:
+A design system has many definitions, though the Nielsen Norman Group's definition below is quite accurate:

 > Design Systems—also known as 'pattern libraries' or 'component  libraries'—promote quality, consistent UX design across products; and  expedite the work of designers, developers, and anyone else working on a  website, application, or any digital design.

-A design system is design foundations in and of itself.
-Other initatives being worked on by Project Muggle will feed back into this design system.
-Having a design system will be assist in on-boarding new designers and will significantly speed up the developing, contributing and testing of designs.

 Project Muggle will establish two Figma native design systems for Bitcoin Core initially.
-One for the [Bitcoin Core GUI](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/GUI-Design-System?node-id=1830%3A608) and one for the [Bitcoin Core website](https://www.figma.com/file/k30cNrPIUybQ8rpvuDF60Q/Website-Design-System?node-id=6%3A0).
-These two files be hosted by a [BitcoinCore Figma account](https://www.figma.com/@BitcoinCore).
+One for the [GUI](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/GUI-Design-System?node-id=1830%3A608) and one for the [bitcoincore.org](https://www.figma.com/file/k30cNrPIUybQ8rpvuDF60Q/Website-Design-System?node-id=6%3A0). yse two files be hosted by a [BitcoinCore Figma account](https://www.figma.com/@BitcoinCore).
 The reason two will exist initially is due to the constraints of the Qt widgets framework used by the GUI uses native operating system styling not a custom design.
 The GUI design system will be built with these constraints in mind.
 The bitcoincore.org design system will introduce a whole new custom look and feel to the website and related Bitcoin Core content (marketing, slides, branding etc.).
 If the GUI transitions to using a more flexible framework such as Qt QML (discussions currently underway) the GUI will adopt the website design system and work on new UI for the GUI can begin.

+These design systems will be built along side other initatives Project Muggle is working on (see below).  and will feed back into these design systems.
+Having a design system will be assist in on-boarding new designers and will significantly speed up the developing, contributing and testing of designs.

 Designers can simply duplicate the design system files through Figma community and have access to all the required components and styles to begin desigining.
 Designers can also publish their work in progress designs as remixes creating a live catalog of what community designers are working on on the [BitcoinCore community page](https://www.figma.com/@BitcoinCore).
 A design [workflow](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/Website-Design-System?node-id=1857%3A136) along with other contributing details will be included in the README page of each Figma design system file.